 From Random House

-1) We enter A Pigeon and a Boy in the middle of a story.
+1) We enter in the middle of a story.
 First we hear the words of the old Palmach fighter, who speaks as a witness to a historical moment, and then Yair, the narrator, adds to the story the emotional experience of the pigeon.
 Did you find this an effective opening?
 How did it draw you into the story, or keep you distanced from it?

 2) What is the importance of occupations in the novel: Liora’s business, Tirzah’s contractor work, Yordad’s doctoring, Yair’s role as a tour guide and driver?
 What does their work say about how each character approaches his or her life?